Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Abstract

 \section{Abstract}

 Federated learning (FL) provides an efficient paradigm to jointly train a global model leveraging data from distributed users.
-As the local training data come from different users who may not be trustworthy, several studies have shown that FL is vulnerable to poisoning attacks.
-Meanwhile, to protect the privacy of local users, FL is always trained in a differentially private way (DPFL).
-Thus, in this paper, we ask: \textit{Can we leverage the innate privacy property of DPFL to provide certified robustness against poisoning attacks?
-Can we further improve the privacy of FL to improve such certification?} We first investigate both user-level and instance-level privacy of FL and propose novel mechanisms to achieve improved instance-level privacy.
-We then provide two robustness certification criteria: \textit{certified prediction} and \textit{certified attack cost} for DPFL on both levels.
-Theoretically, we prove the certified robustness of DPFL under a bounded number of adversarial users or instances.
-Empirically, we conduct extensive experiments to verify our theories under a range of attacks on different datasets.
-We show that DPFL with a tighter privacy guarantee always provides stronger robustness certification in terms of \textit{certified attack cost}, but the optimal \textit{certified prediction} is achieved under a proper balance between privacy protection and utility loss.
+As local training data comes from different users who may not be trustworthy, several studies have shown that FL is vulnerable to poisoning attacks.
+Meanwhile, to protect the privacy of local users, FL is usually trained in a differentially private way (DPFL).
+Thus, in this paper, we ask: \textit{What are the underlying connections between differential privacy and certified robustness in FL against poisoning attacks?
+Can we leverage the innate privacy property of DPFL to provide certified robustness for FL?
+Can we further improve the privacy of FL to improve such robustness certification?} We first investigate both user-level and instance-level privacy of FL and provide formal privacy analysis to achieve improved instance-level privacy.
+We then provide two robustness certification criteria: \textit{certified prediction} and \textit{certified attack inefficacy} for DPFL on both user and instance levels.
+Theoretically, we provide the certified robustness of DPFL based on both criteria given a bounded number of adversarial users or instances.
+Empirically, we conduct extensive experiments to verify our theories under a range of poisoning attacks on different datasets.
+We find that increasing the level of privacy protection in DPFL results in stronger \textit{certified attack inefficacy}; however, it does not necessarily lead to a stronger \textit{certified prediction}.
+Thus, achieving the optimal certified prediction requires a proper balance between privacy and utility loss.